Russian (original) text

 In which other areas did you create the same kind of espionage-diversionist centers?

 We also did this in the western borders of the USSR.
-A significant quantity of prisoners were concentrated on our western borders of Ukraine, Belorusia, the Leningrad oblast’, and the Karelian ASSR.
+A significant quantity of prisoners were concentrated on our western borders of Ukraine, Belorussia, the Leningrad oblast’, and the Karelian ASSR.

 In Leningrad oblast and Karelia Litvin was in charge for you, of course?

 Yes.
-I sent him there specially at the beginning of 1938 instead of Zakovsky, whom I could not fully trust.
+I sent him there specially at the beginning of 1938 instead of Zakovskii, whom I could not fully trust.

 And in the Ukraine?

-There Uspensky all the assignments, including contact with Polish and German intelligence.
+There Uspenskii all the assignments, including contact with Polish and German intelligence.
 That is why I made him Commissar of Internal Affairs of the Ukraine.

 When was he recruited by you?